lonsty/musicftdl/README.rst

-A CLI tool to download music for Jay Chou and other singers with full song tags.
+A CLI tool to download music of Jay Chou and other singers with full song tags.

 * Free software: MIT license